Azure/azure-sdk-for-python/doc/deprecation_process.md

 Check to make sure that the new version of the package has been released on PyPI.

-# Step 5: Create a new PR to remove package from CI
+# Step 5: Create a new PR to remove the package from CI

 - Remove the package artifact from `mypackage/ci.yml`.
 More specifically, remove the `name` and corresponding `safeName` lines from under `Artifacts` here: